 - A "Y" (antenna) means your are a professional attendee

-- A "Fish" symbol are the total number of tickets to the penguin dinner you have.
+- A "Fish" symbol with a number next to it is the total number of tickets to the penguin dinner you have.

 - Speakers usually get a different coloured badge outline.